-*: Expressed in measured 14C years BP (not corrected for reservoir effect)
+*Expressed in measured 14C years BP (not corrected for reservoir effect).

-**: Estimated date is based on the dendro-date of the oak wood of the canoe.
+**Estimated date is based on the dendro-date of the oak wood of the canoe.
 The median age is ± 120 years older than the absolute dendro-date.

-***: The median age is too old compared with de data of the underlying canoe.
-The estimated date based on other Scrobicularia plana dates near the mean channel of the Oer-IJ (e.g. UD-, BP-, WP-, NS-locations).
+***The median age is too old compared with the data of the underlying canoe.
+The estimated date based on other Scrobicularia plana dates near the mean channel of the Oer-IJ (e.g. UD, BP, WP and NSlocations).

-Table A2.1b: Dendro-date of the canoe Uitgeest-De Kleis (UK).
-Reference: Koehler, 2004.
+Table A2.1b.
+Dendro-date of the canoe Uitgeest-De Kleis (UK) (Koehler, 2004)